richardbatty/good-technology-project/.research/problem_list.md

 ### Why this is plausibly high impact

-Scale: Natural pandemics already kill millions of people [time period].
-Occasionally, they kill even more.
-Engineered pandemics may be even more catestrophic.
+* Scale: Epidemics and pandemics already [kill millions of people](https://en.wikipedia.org/wiki/List_of_epidemics).
+Accedentally or deliberately engineered epidemics [may be a threat in the future](http://www.openphilanthropy.org/research/cause-reports/biosecurity).
-Neglectedness: Medium.
-There are people working on this, including governments and academia.
+* Neglectedness: There are people working on this, including governments and academia.
-Tractability: Low.
-Hard to tell what impact you're having.
+* Tractability: It's difficult to know what interventions will work best and difficult to get feedback on whether you are successfully helping prevent outbreaks.

 ### Projects to address this

 * Build a system that pulls data from hospital medical records into public health monitoring systems
 * Build better tools for communicating public health data to decision-makers during an outbreak
-* Build outbreak detection systems that use data to detect outbreaks from non-medical data (such as social media or movement data)
+* Build outbreak detection systems that use data to detect outbreaks from non-medical data such as social media or movement data

 ### Skills that are helpful

 * Data science
 * Data visualisation
+* Web development
 * Expertise in public health and epidemiology

 ### Find out more